 A separate residence is a building affixed to the land that is capable of separate occupation.
 Accordingly, if the adjoining land contains a house or granny flat, the PPR exemption cannot extend to the adjoining land.
 A building that does not have all the amenities of an ordinary home, such as kitchen and bathroom facilities, is not considered a separate residence for the purpose of the PPR exemption.

 Examples that may qualify for this exemption include adjoining land containing a pool, tennis court or garden, provided the adjoining land does not also contain a separate residence.

-Note: prior to the 2013 land tax assessment year, provided the land met the other requirements, this exemption was available where the adjoining land had a separate residence.
+Note: Before the 2013 land tax assessment year, provided the land met the other requirements, this exemption was available where the adjoining land had a separate residence.

 An additional PPR exemption is available where an individual owner or eligible trustee purchases new land to be used as a PPR but, as at 31 December of the year before the assessment year, has not yet moved out of their existing PPR.